 Check if the process is running using the following command:

 The resulting output should be as follows:

-10.1 In the cockpit, navigate to Persistence → Database Systems and create a Database User for your user.
+11.1 In the cockpit, navigate to SAP HANA / SAP ASE → Database Systems and create a Database User for your user.

-10.2 Add the CREATE R SCRIPT system privilege in the HANA database system.
+11.2 Add the CREATE R SCRIPT system privilege in the HANA database system.

 Note: You may already have this system privilege.
 If you do not have permissions to add it, request these permissions by reporting an incident with component BC-NEO-PERS.

 11.3 Connect to the SAP HANA database system via Eclipse IDE and go to the Administration console.

 Right-click the database ID, then choose Configuration and Monitoring, and Open Administration.